AlanTrento/Protoaln/README.md

 ## Project Demo

-The Protoaln library enables efficient data transmission and reception using the LoRa UART module.
+The Protoaln library enables efficient and simple data transmission and reception using the LoRa UART module.
 By performing internal checksum calculations, it ensures the reliability of the transmitted messages.